Mayo Clinic Care Network Content

 Encouraging good sleep habits

-For the first few months, middle-of-the-night feedings are sure to disrupt sleep for parents and babies alike — but it's never too soon to help your baby become a good sleeper.
+For the first few months, middle-of-the-night feedings will disrupt sleep for parents and babies.
+But it's never too soon to help your baby become a good sleeper.
 Consider these tips:

-- Consider a pacifier.
+• Consider a pacifier.
 If your baby has trouble settling down, a pacifier might do the trick.
-In fact, research suggests that using a pacifier during sleep helps reduce the risk of SIDS.
+And research suggests that using a pacifier during sleep helps reduce the risk of SIDS.